Scroll To Top Icon

 Designing rail experiences at national scale where accessibility, trust and choice directly impact millions of journeys.

-At Arriva UK Trains, I led UX initiatives across CrossCountry, Chiltern, and Grand Central, shaping the strategy and design of core digital products used by millions of passengers each year.
+At Arriva UK Trains, I led and designed UX across CrossCountry, Chiltern, and Grand Central, shaping the strategy and design of core digital products used by millions of passengers each year.
 My work focused on making rail travel more accessible, transparent and intuitive, turning complex booking and ticketing systems into confident digital experiences while directly supporting commercial growth and regulatory goals.

 A snapshot of Arriva’s digital rail experience across desktop and mobile, highlighting accessible booking flows, mobile ticketing innovation, and modernised seat selection—showcasing how complex rail journeys were simplified through thoughtful UX.